kyma-project/busola/docs/extensibility/resources.md

 ## Extension version

 The version is a string value that defines in which version the extension is configured.
-It is stored as a value of `busola.io/extension-version` label.
+It is stored as a value of the `busola.io/extension-version` label.
 If the configuration is created with the **Create Extension** button, this value is provided automatically.
-When created manually, use the latest version number: `'0.5'`
+When created manually, use the latest version number, for example, `'0.5'`

 Busola supports only the current version of the configuration and the prior one.